cncf/ambassadors/README.md

 #### Will you email me with a status update of my application each month?

 No. If your application is deferred, we will send out a note the first time your application is reviewed.
-After that, we will only follow up when your application is accepted.
+After that, we will only follow up if your application is accepted.